Editing for Capitalization and Punctuation

 - Enrichment: Distribute the Using Quotation MarksWorksheet and have students practise applying the rules by adding punctuation.

-- Write the following sentence on the board and have students copy and correct capitalization and punctuation: Michelle obama went to berkeley california in june and visited tilden park mom declared
+- Write the following sentence on the board and have students copy and correct capitalization and punctuation: My best friend went to berkeley california in june and visited tilden park mom declared

 Review and closing(5 minutes)